jamestheadora/Web-Design-Challenge/README.md

 ![Images/landingResize.png](Images/landingResize.png)

-### Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, add your **html** files, as well as your **assets**, **Resources** and **visualizations** folders.
-Your `index.html` should be the landing page that the user first sees.

-4. Push the above changes to GitHub or GitLab.

-5. Deploy to GitHub Pages.

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
+For this challenge we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.